appserver-io/appserver/_docs/servlet-engine.md

 ## Optional XML Configuration

 As described before, writing a servlet is easy.
 Therefore, we provide annotations that enable you to configure the basics.
-For sure, we deliver good default configurations for many application areas.
+For sure, we deliver sound default configurations for many application areas.
 However, you still need the power to overwrite it.

-You can overwrite the default configuration values in a simple XML file called `web.xml` that you've to store in your applications `WEB-INF` folder.
-In that file you can configure Servlets, overwrite values you've specified in annotations, change the default session settings and give or deny users access to resources with HTTP basic or digest authentication.
+You can overwrite the default configuration values in a simple XML file called `web.xml` which is stored in your application's `WEB-INF` folder.
+In this file, you can configure servlets and overwrite values you have specified in annotations, change the default session settings and give or deny users access to resources with HTTP basic or digest authentication.